eclipse-hono/hono/site/content/getting-started.md

 ~/hono/example$ mvn spring-boot:run -Drun.arguments=--hono.client.host=localhost,--hono.client.username=user1@HONO,--hono.client.password=pw
 ~~~

 Event messages are very similar to telemetry ones, except that they use `AT LEAST ONCE` quality of service.
-You can receive and log event messages uploaded to Hono using the same client
+You can receive and log event messages uploaded to Hono using the same client.

 In order to do so, run the client from the `example` folder as follows: